 - Make sure someone in your group has a map of the Jasper Ridge trails and a card with JR staff phone numbers.
 Both are available in the Sun Field Station.

 More detailed information is provided below.

-A phone for emergency use is located in the Sun Field Station at the entrance to the lab; prominently placed on top of a tall file cabinet next to the map case.
+In the event you do not have a cell phone, a phone for emergency use is located in the Sun Field Station near the north entrance to the lab next to the copy machines by Dorian Golan’s office.
 In an emergency, press 911 (no prefix).
 If you are outside, and an off-site private residence is closer, you can try there first.

 Injury reporting and treatment